 “While on the south knoll, Sergio and I were attempting to evaluate the most logical places where shooters might be located, but everything was confused, the timing was off, team members were late getting into position.
 They were not where they were supposed to be and the limited radio contacts that we had with them were not working, or spotty at best.
 It was soon after our arrival that the motorcade arrived.
 When the shots rang out, I had the impression of 4 or 5 shots, with one being fired from behind and to my left on the South Knoll, near the underpass and south parking lot.
 While leaving via the south side of the underpass near the train tracks, Sergio and I smelled gunpowder.”

-The key point about his testimony—from that which was given to the FBI in April, 1964, throughout the rest of that decade, and what he gave in closed sessions to the Church Committee and the House Select Committee [HSCA] about the JFK assassination in the 1970s, then about CIA activities in Central America to Senate committees in the 1980s-90s—and that which he has been attempting to give to the august, self-anointed researchers populating the “JFK Research Community” throughout those decades and into the new millennium, is that it has been remarkably consistent.
+The key point about his testimony — from that which was given to the FBI in April, 1964, and throughout the rest of that decade, and what he gave in closed sessions to the Church Committee and the House Select Committee [HSCA] about the JFK assassination in the 1970s, then about CIA activities in Central America to Senate committees in the 1980s-90s, all of which he has been attempting to proffer to the august, self-anointed researchers populating the “JFK Research Community” throughout those decades and into the new millennium — is that it has been remarkably consistent.

 Given the intensity of scrutiny he has received, especially from the FBI and CIA, but from the “critics-at-large” as well, for this alone he should be entitled to an award of some sort.

 Because, compared to the “official” record as promulgated by the Warren Commission, which has been categorically debunked at every level, and in practically every conceivable way, Tosh Plumlee’s testimony has literally withstood the “test of time.”